si-meone/DiskSpaceInformer/README.md

 Disk Space Informer
 ================

-Find where all your disk space has gone - works on mac, linux and windows:
+Find out where all your disk space has gone - works on mac, linux and windows:

 prequisite is Java 1.7 (web browser plugin is useful) or above (uses nio2).